 In addition to the basic financial statements and accompanying notes, this report includes certain required supplementary information concerning the Town of Macclesfield's progress in funding its obligation to provide pension benefits to its employees.
-Required supplementary information can be found beginning on page 47 of this report.
+Required supplementary information can be found beginning after the notes.